PAGE 1:

 And by planning for the future, by regretting the past, by focusing only on the End, while neglecting the all important Mean, our lives Mean nothing.

-Thing is glorious.
+Every Thing is glorious.
 Every Day is grand.
 Every Feeling good.
 Without sadness, life does not exist, for how can joy exist, if it does not have a counteraction.
 Newton's third law of motion can be applied to Life: Every action must have an equal and opposite reaction, or movement breaks down, the universe stops, and it is all over forever.

 Appreciate your miserable fucking life, not because "someone is living in Bali with no arms, no food, and an ugly husband who picks his nose."
 Do not appreciate what you have by comparing it to something else.